PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 }
 ```

-We need to add a couple of dependencies.
-Firstly we'll add the
-dependency for static files by running
+We need to add the dependency for static files by running
-`yarn add parcel-reporter-static-files-copy --dev` from the command line; and
+`yarn add parcel-reporter-static-files-copy --dev` from the command line.
-secondly we'll add `snabbdom` for Tyrian by running `yarn add snabbdom`.

 Finally, we need to configure ParcelJS so that it knows how to copy our static
 files.
 Add a `.parcelrc` file and add the following: